 The Company's exploration and evaluation assets are in the exploration stage.
 As an exploration stage company, the Company is currently unable to self-finance its operations.
 The Company has historically relied on equity financings to finance its operations.
-In order to carry out the Company's planned exploration programs and to pay for administrative costs, the Company will have to raise additional funds as required.
+In order to carry out the Company's planned exploration programs and to pay for administrative costs, the Company will have to raise additional funds as required and subsequent to April 30, 2021 the Company completed a flow through financing to finance additional exploration.
 To effectively manage the Company's capital requirements, the Company's management has in place a planning and budgeting process.